 Key West Wildlife Center’s mission is to ensure the future of the Keys’ diverse native wildlife by providing timely rescues and quality rehabilitation with the hope of release back to the wild.
-Volunteer info
+Become a Wildlife Sponsor

 Habitat for Humanity of Key West and the Lower Florida Keys believes volunteers are a valuable resource!
 Work alongside staff, partner homeowners and other volunteers, to help transform lives.
 This transformation and energy sustains our passion.
 Volunteer info

 Divers Can Cultivate Corals, Capture & Count Fish to Help Restore Reefs

 Participants learn about environmental impacts on Florida’s reefs through educational lectures and hands-on dives to restore endangered staghorn and elkhorn corals, two of the reef-building species that have the best chance to propagate and create new habitats at several sites along the Florida Reef Tract, which runs from north of Miami to Key West.

 Re-establishing sexually mature coral colonies can successfully reproduce and repopulate the reefs as strong, independent structures that serve as habitat for a variety of tropical fish.